emiashimself/codeDump/README.md

 # helloWorld
-I'll turn this into a codeDump when I'm done with the tutorialsl.
+I'll turn this into a codeDump when I'm done with the tutorials.

 I'm trying to learn code.